English Online Dictionary. What means want? What does want mean?

 - (transitive, archaic) To lack and be without, to not have (something). [from 13th c.]

-- (transitive, obsolete, by extension) To lack and (be able to) do without.
+- (transitive, obsolete, by extension) To lack and perhaps be able or willing to do without.

 Usage notes